yanirkes/Yanir_portfolio/README.md

 * Results: 80-85 (f1 score)
 * Description: In this project I have implemented the Random forest model.
   In this version, each tree in the forest is created from the sklearn.tree Packages.
-  The default state is using bootstrap to rnadomize the data.
+  The default state is using bootstrap to randomize the data.
   I added a result comparison in the main between my RND implementation and sklearn RNF implementation.

+---

-## Project 3: Photo Embaded - Deep Learning (to be done)
+## Project 3: Photo Embedded - Deep Learning (to be done)
 * data set:
 * Used Packages:
 * Rows number: